 – Ashley Schena: Graphic Designer

 Originally from Rhode Island, Elizabeth attended Pepperdine University where she earned a BA in Creative Writing and a minor in Multimedia Design.
-While at Pepperdine, Elizabeth spent an academic year abroad in Italy, traveling to more than 10 countries.
+While at Pepperdine, Elizabeth spent an academic year abroad in Italy.
 After graduation, Elizabeth moved to D.C. to pursue her career in the creative arts.
 Elizabeth is the lead for developing and implementing

 Michele joined The Salvation Army in 2019 as the Assistant to the Editorial Director.
 In 2017, she earned a degree in communications from Old Dominion University.
 As the Assistant to the Editorial Director, she assists with editing articles, meeting deadlines, and creating new content.
 She loves learning about putting a monthly magazine together and seeing everything go from digital to print.
 In her free time, Michele enjoys running her fashion and lifestyle blog. – Michele Katsaris: Assistant to the Editorial Director